Last updated: 21.12.2021

-This page is will be updated in response to the changing situation with COVID.
+This page will be updated in response to the changing situation with COVID regulations and the invasion of Ukraine by Russia.
 Important changes will be announced via News Posts.
 Before choosing to accept any selection and deciding to travel, participants must consider the information below, in particular noting the responsibilities that sit with the participant and with BF.

-In addition the UK government has and will continue to make changes to the requirements on people returning to the UK.
-If you are planning to travel you must regularly monitor these requirements Entering the UK – GOV.UK (www.gov.uk)
+Whilst the UK government has minimal/no restrictions currently in place in relation to Covid, if you are planning to travel you should still regularly monitor these requirements Entering the UK – GOV.UK (www.gov.uk).

-BF intends where possible to facilitate our athletes attending international competitions, recognising that the COVID travel restrictions will result in changes to our procedures and the roles and responsibilities of participants.
+BF continues where possible to facilitate our athletes attending international competitions, where necessary updating and changing our procedures and the roles and responsibilities of participants.

-BF has published a list of nominated international competitions – these are international competitions that will contribute to ranking points (see rankings and selections).
+BF publishes a list of nominated international competitions – these are international competitions that will contribute to ranking points (see rankings and selections).
 This will be subject to further changes in response to EFC, FIE and COVID/security risk assessments.

 Please note that not all Senior World Cup and Grand Prix competitions will be nominated (ie contribute to points on the rankings).
 (IDENTIFIED SENIOR COMPETITIONS CHANGED TO NON-NOMINATED – BRITISH FENCING) BF will not necessarily prevent eligible athletes from travelling to non-nominated competitions but the risks (COVID, security) will be set out.
 (The Board of BF reserves the right to not enter a GBR squad to an event based on risk assessments).